nhmvienna/Workshop_III_GitHub/README.md

 ![changes](images/GithubDesktop/image007.png)

 h) Once the local changes are committed, you also need to upload these to GitHub.
 Press “Push origin” on the right hand side.
-Then you can see your updates on the Github page of the repository
+Then you can see your updates on the GitHub page of the repository

 ![commit](images/GithubDesktop/image009.png)

 ![updates](images/GithubDesktop/image010.png)

-### 2. Github & ATOM
+### 2. GitHub & ATOM

 Before you start, have a quick refresher what Atom is and how Atom works, see [here](https://github.com/nhmvienna/FirstSteps/blob/main/ATOMbasics.md)

-##### a) setting up Github on Atom
+##### a) setting up GitHub on Atom

 Find login field on GitHub tab on the right of the Atom window